ms/buildtogether.tech/10-persuade/index.md

 ---
 ---

-Persuading people to do things is almost as essential to teamwork as running a good meeting.
+<span i="persuasion">Persuading</span> people to do things is almost as
+essential to teamwork as running a good meeting.
 These ten simple rules have served me well.

 1. Don't.
 :   If you have to talk someone into something, odds are that they don't really